UsmonovaZulfiya/Meraki_JSE/README.md

 ### 2. Comprehensive Pet Profiles

-View detailed profiles of pets, including images, descriptions, age, breed, temperament, and adoption requirements.
+View detailed profiles of pets, including images, descriptions, age, breed, health record, and adoption requirements.

 ### 3. Search and Filter Options

-Refine your search based on species, breed, age, size, location, and more to find the perfect pet match.
+Refine your search based on species and breed, also search for in the catalog with provided information about pets' age, size, and more to find the perfect pet match.

 ### 4. Adoption Process